-Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College participating within this assessment.
+Descriptive statistics are provided of the average student score for each domain, as well as the overall average, for the College of Criminal Justice.
 A full break down of College-level data can be found in Table 2.

 Table 2.